IATA-Cargo/ONE-Record/working_draft/Data-Orchestration/CXML-Mapping.md

 It is important to note that the `WaybillLineItem` has been added **only in the context of sharing Air Waybill data**.
 When looking at Operations, digital twins shall be used (`Piece`, `Item`, `Product`, etc.)

+### 2.3.
+Usage of OtherCharge object
+The `OtherCharge` object is used to record all charges, it refers to `<ram:ApplicableLogisticsAllowanceCharge>` grouping in XFWB message.
+Code List 1.2 "Other Charge Code" is used to properly identify the charges associated with the Prepaid/Collect indicator.

+Totals are not directly recorded in ONE Record as they can be directly calculated based on the existing data (e.g. filtering by type of charge and prepaid/collect indicator).

 ## 3. XFZB Mapping

 ## 4. XFHL Mapping